mdimjasevic/jdoop-examples/README.md

 # Usage with JPF-Doop

-All the examples should be moved to the `src/examples/` sub-directory of JDart.
+All the Java classes should be moved to the `src/examples/` sub-directory of JPF-Doop.

 Ant build files (build-*.xml) should be in the root directory of Jdart.